 Economically, the 1970s were not an easy time for The Frick Collection, or for the City of New York.
 The Frick at that time operated largely on the income generated by its endowment.
 The institution had no substantial fundraising infrastructure in place and lacked the level of foundation and corporate support it receives today.
 It also had only a modest membership program, which attracted a small coterie of devoted friends—a far cry from the thousands of individuals supporting the institution today.
 The national recession and stagnating stock market consequently made the prospect of a major expansion daunting.

-The Frick chose John Barrington Bayley, working with Harry Van Dyke, and G. Frederick Poehler, to design the pavilion as well as the back and side walls that would serve as a backdrop for the garden.
+The Frick chose John Barrington Bayley, working with Harry Van Dyke and G. Frederick Poehler, to design the pavilion as well as the back and side walls that would serve as a backdrop for the garden.
 Two years later, the Frick hired noted landscape architect Russell Page to design what came to be known as the 70th Street Garden.
-Page configured the composition of the garden, conceiving the arrangement of plantings and trees and designed the central fountain and paths.
+Page configured the composition of the garden, conceiving the arrangement of plantings and trees and designing the central fountain and paths.

 The 1977 pavilion includes two basement-level seminar rooms, a bookshop, and the reception hall.
-Soon after this addition completed, the seminar rooms began to be used to present special exhibitions, as shown in the bottom image at right.
+Soon after this addition was completed, the seminar rooms began to be used to present special exhibitions, as shown in the bottom image at right.
 Because of their low ceilings and modest scale, these rooms are limited to the presentation of small-scale objects.
-Special exhibitions of large-scale works, such as paintings, must be presented in the first floor-galleries, causing works from the permanent collection to be removed from view.
-These lower-level rooms are neither contiguous to the museum’s first-floor galleries, nor do they reflect the residential ambiance of the historic mansion.
+Special exhibitions of large-scale works, such as paintings, must be presented in the first-floor galleries, causing works from the permanent collection to be removed from view.
+These lower-level rooms are neither contiguous to the museum’s first-floor galleries nor do they reflect the residential ambiance of the historic mansion.
 Furthermore, they were not purpose-built for exhibition use, but intended for education programs with a limited number of attendees.
 Access to them by the Frick’s exhibition-going audience via a staircase and narrow elevators is cumbersome.